 How to Reset to the Default Login Password

-If you feel like you want to revert your CenturyLink router to its factory settings, then you need to do the 30-30-30 reset:
+If you feel like you want to revert your CenturyLink router to its factory default settings, then you need to do the 30-30-30 reset:

 - Make sure your CenturyLink router is turned on, then press and hold the reset button for 30 seconds.

-- While you still have the reset button pressed, remove the router’s power from the outlet and hold the reset button for an additional 30 seconds.
+- While you still have the reset button pressed, remove the router’s power cord from the outlet and hold the factory reset button for an additional 30 seconds.

 - While still on the reset button down, switch on the unit’s power again and hold for 30 seconds more.

-Sometimes we tend to be so forgetful.
+Sometimes we tend to be forgetful.
 For instance, you have changed your CenturyLink router’s username and/or password but forgot what you changed it to.
 That’s a real problem!
-Now don’t panic because all CenturyLink routers have a default factory set password that you can revert to.
+Don’t panic because all CenturyLink routers have a default factory set password that you can revert to.